Organizational Restructuring- Meaning, Reasons, Types & More

 For a company, it is crucial to respond and adapt quickly to these changes.
 In some cases, these changes may require a restructuring for a large scale organization.
 These can result in new divisions, reporting managers, etc.

-Setting up such new departments, management, leadership style types, may require restructuring at times.
+Setting up such new departments, management, leadership styles, may require restructuring at times.

 A buyout is wherein a party acquires the rights of a controlling interest in the business for a sum of money.
 In such a case, restructuring occurs in the business proceedings.